alan-turing-institute/trustchain/docs/ion.md

 The Bitcoin client wrapped inside an ION node can be configured either for **Mainnet** (the main Bitcoin network) or **Testnet** (an alternative blockchain designed for testing and software development).

-Mainnet should be used for a production deployment of Trustchain because DID operations published on the Bitcoin blockchain have extremely strong immutability, persistence and discoverability properties.
+**Mainnet should be used for a production deployment of Trustchain** because DID operations published on the Bitcoin blockchain have extremely strong immutability, persistence and discoverability properties.
 When testing Trustchain, however, it is sensible to configure the ION Bitcoin client for Testnet, since coins on the test network have no monetary value and therefore "test" DID operations can be executed at zero cost.

+The current iteration of Bitcoin's test network is Testnet4, which since May 2024 has replaced the (now deprecated) Testnet3.
+It is possible to run ION on either of these networks, but **Testnet4 is strongly recommended over Testnet3**.

-Testnet coins can be requested from a Testnet "faucet", such as [this one](https://coinfaucet.eu/en/btc-testnet/).
+Testnet coins can be requested from a Testnet "faucet", such as [this one for Testnet4](https://faucet.testnet4.dev/) or [this one for Testnet3](https://coinfaucet.eu/en/btc-testnet/).

 In this guide, commands and configuration settings may depend on which network is in use.
-In those cases, choose the appropriate tab (Mainnet or Testnet) for your setup.
+In those cases, choose the appropriate tab for your setup: Mainnet, Testnet4 or Testnet3 (Deprecated).

 ### Local vs. Remote Installation